Personalized attention. Professional growth. Community impact.

 What is the time commitment outside of class?

-Time commitments vary depending on the course and individual’s specific skill set.
-As a general rule, students will spend 4 – 6 hours per week outside of classroom instruction on class-related work for each class.
+As a general rule, students will spend four to six hours per week outside of classroom instruction on class-related work for each class.

 Will there be an orientation prior to the first class?